The Statistical Complexity of Interactive Decision Making: A Theory of Learnability for Interactive Decision Making

 Our characterization of learnability applies to model classes $\cM$ that are i) convex, and ii) admit non-trivial estimation complexity.
 In addition, we make the following mild regularity assumption. \begin{assumption} There exists $M_0\in\cM$ such that $f^{\sss{M_0}}$ is constant. \end{assumption} This assumption is satisfied for all of the examples considered in this paper.
 The characterization is as follows. \begin{restatable}[Learnability]{theorem}{learnabilitymain} Assume that $\Rspace\subseteq\brk*{0,1}$, and that \pref{ass:finite_measure} and \pref{ass:mild} hold.
 Suppose that $\cM$ is convex and has $\MComp=\bigoht(T^{q})$ for some $q<1$.
 Then: \begin{enumerate} \item If there exists $\rho>0$ such that $\lim_{\gamma\to\infty} \comp(\cM)\cdot\gamma^{\rho}=0$, then there exists an algorithm for which

 for some $p<1$. \item If $\lim_{\gamma\to\infty}\comp(\cM)\cdot\gamma^{\rho}>0$ for all $\rho>0$, then any algorithm must have

 for all $p < 1$. \end{enumerate} \end{restatable} \pref{thm:learnability_main} shows that for any convex model class where the model estimation complexity $\MComp$ is sublinear, polynomial decay of the \CompText is sufficient to achieve sublinear regret.
 Conversely, if the \CompText does not decay polynomially, no algorithm can achieve sublinear regret.
 We emphasize that the latter result (necessity of polynomial decay) applies to any model class, regardless of whether it admits low estimation complexity.
+Using results from follow-up work of \citet{foster2023tight}, the assumption of convexity can be removed; see discussion in \cref{sec:main_discussion}.

 It should be noted that learnability is---by definition---a coarse property, and is best thought of as a basic sanity check.
 As we show in \pref{sec:examples,sec:bandit,sec:rl}, our machinery is considerably more precise, and yields quantitative upper and lower bounds that accurately reflect problem-dependent parameters such as dimension.